Former Army Medic Uses CPR Technique To Save A Kitten

 “Apparently, human CPR works on a cat,” Weeks said.

-This could have easily been a tragic situation, but thanks to the kindness, expertise, and effort of these three people, the kitten, now named Alex, lived.
-And everyone fell in love with this little fighter.
+This could have easily been a tragic situation, but thanks to the kindness, expertise, and effort of these three people, the kitten, now named Alex, survived.
+Everyone fell in love with this little fighter.

-Dustin kept little Alex and gave her this name.
-She was named after a Kansas City Chiefs player Alex Smith.
+Dustin kept little Alex and named her after Kansas City Chiefs player Alex Smith.
 Weeks says that just like Smith, who suffered a horrific injury, he and his little friend had gone through some difficult battles but endured.

-“I got hit by a car, and so I got a metal rod,” Weeks told the reporters.
-“And Smith didn’t give up, and neither did she and so she’s Alex.
+“I got hit by a car, and so I have a metal rod,” Weeks told reporters.
+“And Smith didn’t give up, and neither did she, so she’s Alex.
 Not the souvenir we expected, but I’ll take it.”

-And now this “friendly” and “happy” kitten has a happy and loving home.
+And now this “friendly” and “happy” kitten has a loving home.

 She was caught in the net